 By Congress, FQHC is created.
 It is to ensure that grant dollars are intended for the uninsured and available for that process by allowing particular Medicaid and Medicare payments.

-FQHC must utilize a scale of sliding fee with available varying discounts based on the family size of the patient as well as income per guidelines of federal poverty.
+FQHC must utilize a scale of sliding fees with available varying discounts based on the family size of the patient as well as income per guidelines of federal poverty.
 When the practice is closed, FQHC should offer professional coverage.

 FQHC are required to have privileges of hospital admitting for the physician in the practice or document with a plan of hospital coverage that ensures care continuity.

-On-site they are required to offer preventive dental services or through other providers’ arrangements.
+On-site, they are required to offer preventive dental services or through other providers’ arrangements.

 What is RHC?

 The clinics must employ at least one PA or NP to be classified as an RHC.
-For certain procedures, it gets one reimbursement rate regardless of provided service that is built on a claim of institutional.
+For certain procedures, it gets one reimbursement rate regardless of provided service built on a claim of institutional.

 RHC receives a cost-based reimbursement for core physicians’ defined set and certain services of non-physician outpatient.